 This walk starts at Tidbinbilla Visitors Centre, heading toward Birrigai and up to Eliza Saddle then onto the peak, which is an amazing granite formation offering spectacular veiws over the ACT. return to Eliza Saddle and decend to Dalsetta, then enjoy a meandering strole back to the visitors centre via Sheedys Picnic area and Congwarra trail.

-Bald Rock is a large granite monolith near the Queensland-New South Wales Border.
+Bald Rock is the largest granite monolith in Australia, situated near the Queensland New South Wales Border just north of Tenterfield.
 The relatively short walk provides great views of surrounding Bald Rock National Park and neighbouring Girraween National Park.

 Take a (more) gentle walk up the Eastern side of Bald Rock.